 Before we got to anything that looked like a book, this looked a lot like a giant box of paper.
 (The technical term is "corrected galley pages.")
 Here I am on my way to the post office in July 2015 to mail it all in for a final round of proofreading.

 And here's the giant box of paper in all its glory.

-I spent the summer doing my last revision on the galley, making edits the old-fashioned way: with a pencil.
+I spent that summer doing my last revision on the galley, making edits the old-fashioned way: with a pencil.

-That fine, fine box of paper started a few years ago with this notebook, where I brainstormed what I might write.
+The journey to that fine, fine box of paper began in 2013 ago with this notebook, where I brainstormed what I might write.
 This is the page from the day I sold my proposal.

 And here it is again, almost exactly one year later.

 What happened in between?
 I mean, other than that I sort of learned how to adjust image brightness in Photoshop so every shot doesn't look like it's lit by a lava lamp?

 I did more than 100 interviews, sofa-surfing my way through four countries and eight US states, thanks to the generosity and forebearance of kindly reporters and their friends and family members everywhere.
 Reporters are amazingly supportive of each others' projects, and no matter how busy or tight their circumstances, they will always make room for you on their couch/air mattress/futon.
 (In one case, on their houseboat.)